turingschool/frontend-mod-1-prework/section4/reflection.md

 1. For each set of data, would an array or object be better to store it?
 Explain your choice.

   * List of all of the students in class - an array because complex data isn't needed for each element.
-  * List of states and their capitals -an array, although you could use an object and store a data capital inside the object I don't think it's  since state capitals don't change
+  * List of states and their capitals -an array, although you could use an object and store a data for capitals inside the object I don't think it's necessary since state capitals don't change.
-  * List of things to pack for vacation - an object since the amount of what you may want to pack can be organized or changed in a more efficient manor.
+  * List of things to pack for vacation - an object since the content/amount of what you want to pack may change.
-  * Names of all the Instagram accounts I follow- An object since those accounts may have have different data tied to the account
+  * Names of all the Instagram accounts I follow- An object since those accounts may have have different data tied to the account.
-  * List of student names and their cohort- An array, since these will not likely change
+  * List of student names and their cohort- An array, since these will not likely change like states/capital.
   * Ingredients and amount of each ingredient to bake a cake- An object because we can store different data types and they may change each time you bake the cake.
   * All my favorite restaurants- An array, another list that wont hold a lot of data and will likely not change.